ayepRahman/react-redux-saga-boilerplate/README.md

 @import '~nprogress/nprogress'; // importing a css file from the nprogress node module
 ```

+### Pre-Commit Linter

+Build in linter on git pre-commit using lint-staged, eslint and prettier.

 ## Available Scripts:

 ### Running extract messages and auto translate.